david-c14/SubmarineFree/manual/gates/index.md

 ![SR-LATCH](SR-LATCH.png "SR-LATCH")

-The SR Latch has three inputs S (set), R (reset) and and edge triggered intput E (enable).
+The SR Latch has three inputs S (set), R (reset) and an edge triggered intput E (enable).
 The output Q will remain unchanged while E is 0 (false).
 When E rises, i.e. when E changes from 0 (false) to 1 (true) the output Q may be changed.
 If S is 1 (true) when E rises, then Q will be 1 (true).
 If S is 0 (false) and R is 1 (true) when E rises, then Q will be 0 (false).

 | S | R | E&#x2081; | Q&#x2081; |
 |---|---|---|---|